jonathanolson/slither/notes/patterns.md

   - Features are either "composable" or not.
     - If "composable", can map a feature boolean from a pattern to a feature boolean in a board.
   -
+  - State in:
+    - "input pattern" (possibly a list of "false" features only)
+    - "output pattern" (possibly a list of "false" features in addition to the input false features)
+    - "face pattern board" (static? - or can be dynamic for quick solving with patterns) - note which actual states to set in a TState!
+  -
   - "Constraints" vs "Features"
     - Constraints: We add constraints at the start of solving, and they don't change
       - (can use Feature interface for adding solving constraints)